- How accurate is this AI image detector?

 - Can I detect AI-generated profile pictures and avatars?

-- Yes.
-AI-generated profile pictures and avatars are a common use case for this detector.
-Fake profile photos generated by AI tools like Midjourney, DALL-E, and This Person Does Not Exist typically lack camera EXIF data, have non-Gaussian noise patterns, and show frequency artifacts that this tool detects.
-This is useful for screening dating apps, social media accounts, and professional profiles for fake AI-generated headshots.
+- Yes, this is a common use case.
+Fake profile photos typically lack camera EXIF data, have non-Gaussian noise patterns, and show frequency artifacts that this tool detects — useful for screening dating apps, social media accounts, and professional profiles for fake headshots.